CLever (CLEV) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 CLever Historical Price

-According to the latest data gathered on CLever live price page, the current price of CLever is 5.0USD.
-The circulating supply of CLever(CLEV) is 118.33K CLEV , giving it a market capitalization of $591.64K.
+According to the latest data gathered on CLever live price page, the current price of CLever is 5.28USD.
+The circulating supply of CLever(CLEV) is 117.00K CLEV , giving it a market capitalization of $617.99K.

 The CLever Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CLEV based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.